 His notable career, as an internationally acclaimed dance maker, was launched in 1994 when Reid Anderson, then Artistic Director of The National Ballet of Canada commissioned a work that was later toured to Europe.
 Anderson later also commissioned a work for Stuttgart Ballet.
 In doing so, Anderson opened many doors and within a few years, Grand-Maître was receiving major commissions from Europe’s leading opera houses.

 Jean Grand-Maître has been hailed as one of the most outstanding Canadian choreographer and Artistic Directors of his generation.
-After a decade creating contemporary ballets for such leading North American and European companies as Les Grands Ballets Canadiens de Montréal, the National Ballet of Canada, the National Norwegian Ballet, the Stuttgart Ballet, the Paris Opera Ballet, Ballet British Columbia, the Munich Opera Ballet, The National Ballet of Cuba and the Teatro alla Scala, he was appointed Artistic Director of Alberta Ballet in 2002.
+After a decade creating contemporary ballets for such leading North American and European companies as Les Grands Ballets Canadiens de Montréal, the National Ballet of Canada, the Norwegian National Ballet, the Stuttgart Ballet, the Paris Opera Ballet, Ballet British Columbia, the Bavarian State Ballet, The National Ballet of Cuba and Teatro alla Scala, he was appointed Artistic Director of Alberta Ballet in 2002.

 Under his leadership Alberta Ballet has been transformed into one of Canada’s most exciting and acclaimed companies.
 Its repertoire has expanded to embrace not only the many new works Grand-Maître has commissioned – including his own series of highly successful ballets inspired by today’s leading popular singer/musicians – but new productions of 19th-century full-length classics and 20th-century choreographic masterworks.
 Regardless of the repertoire, Alberta Ballet’s dancers, whether on stage, film or television, have become renowned for their technical virtuosity, versatility and ability to communicate with audiences across Canada and abroad.